ubicomplab/rPPG-Toolbox/README.md

 STEP3: `pip install -r requirements.txt`

-#### Note: Evaluation/Testing Pipeline is not ready yet.
-Please use training pipeline and trained checkpoints for your own evaluation.

 # Training on PURE and testing on UBFC with TSCAN

 STEP1: Download the PURE raw data by asking the [paper authors](https://www.tu-ilmenau.de/universitaet/fakultaeten/fakultaet-informatik-und-automatisierung/profil/institute-und-fachgebiete/institut-fuer-technische-informatik-und-ingenieurinformatik/fachgebiet-neuroinformatik-und-kognitive-robotik/data-sets-code/pulse-rate-detection-dataset-pure).